samscibelli/SMT_MAP_PIPELINE/README.md

 The script will ask you:

 1) What data file you want to baseline, e.g.,

               class_fqm_hu_atc_007.base

-2) What you want the name of your output file to be, e.g.,
+3) What you want the name of your output file to be, e.g.,

 	   class_fqm_hu_atc_007

 	The script will automatically give the extension as ‘.scale

-3) What factor to multiply your data (e.g., use '1' in this example).
+4) What factor to multiply your data (e.g., use '1' in this example).
 This factor is based on the main beam temperature efficiencies (e.g., if your efficiency is 70% you multiple by 1.43).
 ARO compiles these efficiencies into spreadsheets, which you can find here: https://aro.as.arizona.edu/?q=beam-efficiencies

-4) Whether you are writing a new file or not (yes)
+5) Whether you are writing a new file or not (yes)

 ## 7) Convolve the Data

+Before diving in to the convolving, you’ll need to know in arcseconds the size of the data cube, the current beam size, the new beam size, and pixel spacing!
+See [Mangum et al., 2007](https://ui.adsabs.harvard.edu/abs/2007A%26A...474..679M/abstract) for more on best practices for OTF mapping and convolution.

-Similar to the above flow, next, run the 07_convolve.class file on the new .scale files you just created.
+Then, similar to the above flow, run the 07_convolve.class file on the new .scale files you just created.
 Again, keep track of the files you create!

-Before diving in, you’ll need to know in arcseconds the size of the data cube and pixel spacing!
-See Mangum et al., 2007 for more on OTF mapping.

 Run the script within CLASS,